-The real culprit here is very-low-density lipoproteins (VLDL) which is much smaller and more likely to break into your artery wall causing hardened arteries[*].
+The real culprit here is very-low-density lipoproteins (VLDL) which are much smaller and more likely to break into your artery wall causing hardened arteries[*].

-I know this is very technical so let me quickly summarise up to this point….
+I know it seems technical, so let me summarise up to this point.

 - Instead, we need to be concerned about two things:

 - It is vital to understand that LDL carries cholesterol around your body, whereas VLDL carries triglycerides.